Frank Little (unionist)

-Franklin Henry Little (1879 – August 1, 1917), commonly known as Frank Little, was an American labor leader who was murdered in Butte, Montana.
+Franklin Henry Little (1877 or 1878 – August 1, 1917), commonly known as Frank Little, was an American labor leader who was murdered in Butte, Montana.
 No one was apprehended or prosecuted for Little's murder.
 He joined the Industrial Workers of the World in 1905, organizing miners, lumberjacks, and oil field workers.
-He was a member of the union's Executive Board when he was murdered and lynched.
+He was a member of the union's Executive Board when he was murdered via lynching.

 Early life

-According to the 1880 U.S. census, Franklin Henry Little was born in Illinois about 1878 to Dr. Walter R. and Almira Hays Little.
-Dr. Walter Little attended medical school in Keokuk, Lee County, Iowa between the years 1874 and 1878.
-In 1889 he left behind his medical practices in Missouri in the pursuit of a new home for his family, finally settling in Oklahoma, where the family became homesteaders in the 1889 Oklahoma Land Rush.
-The family later suffered drought and penurious conditions after the Panic of 1893.
-After Dr. Walter Little's death in 1899, Frank Little followed his miner brother, Walter Frederick Little, to California, where he too became a miner.
-In 1903, Frank departed his brother and sister-in-law, Emma Harper Little, in California for Bisbee, Arizona.
+According to the 1880 U.S. census, Franklin Henry Little was born in Illinois in 1877 or 1878 to Dr. Walter R. and Almira Hays Little.
+Dr. Walter Little attended medical school in Keokuk, Iowa between the years 1874 and 1878.
+In 1889 he left behind his medical practice in Missouri in the pursuit of a new home for his family, settling in Oklahoma, where the family became homesteaders in the 1889 Oklahoma Land Rush.
+The family suffered drought and penurious conditions after the Panic of 1893.
+After Dr. Walter Little died in 1899, Frank Little followed his miner brother, Walter Frederick Little, to California, where he too became a miner.
+In 1903, Frank left his brother and sister-in-law, Emma Harper Little, in California for Bisbee, Arizona.
 There he worked as a miner before becoming an organizer for the Western Federation of Miners in Clifton, Arizona.
-In 1905 Frank Little joined the Industrial Workers of the World.
+In 1905 Little joined the Industrial Workers of the World.